Queen Elizabeth I of England

 Elizabeth’s parents, King Henry VIII and Anne Boleyn; Credit – Wikipedia

 Henry VIII still wanted a male heir.
 After Elizabeth’s birth, Anne Boleyn had a stillborn son and then miscarried a son, and that sealed Anne’s fate.
 Henry was determined to be rid of Anne and her fall and execution were engineered by Thomas Cromwell.
 Anne was found guilty of the fabricated charges of adultery, incest, and high treason, and on May 19, 1536, was beheaded at the Tower of London.
 Elizabeth was not yet three years old.
 The Second Succession Act in 1536 declared Henry’s children by Jane Seymour, his third wife, to be next in the line of succession and declared both Mary and Elizabeth illegitimate and excluded from the succession.
-Catherine Parr, Henry VIII’s sixth and final wife, was partially responsible for reconciling Henry with his daughters Mary and Elizabeth, and also developed a good relationship with Henry’s son Edward.
-She was also influential in Henry’s passing of the Third Succession Act in 1543 that restored both his daughters, Mary and Elizabeth, to the line of succession to the throne.
+Catherine Parr, Henry VIII’s sixth and final wife, was partially responsible for reconciling Henry with his daughters Mary and Elizabeth and also developed a good relationship with Henry’s son Edward.
+She was also influential in Henry’s passing of the Third Succession Act in 1543 which restored both his daughters, Mary and Elizabeth, to the line of succession to the throne.

 Elizabeth had one elder half-sister and one younger half-brother: